11 patents in this list

 Continuous glucose monitoring system that allows efficient and reliable data transmission between a glucose sensor and display devices like smartphones.
 It reduces connection time and power consumption by optimizing the initial pairing process, minimizing advertisement signals, rejecting unwanted requests, and switching between devices.
 It also customizes the data sent to each device based on its capabilities.
 The system allows continuous monitoring with multiple devices without overwhelming the sensor.

-8. Enhanced Near Field Connection Method Using Image Recognition for Continuous Glucose Monitoring Systems
+8. Near Field Connection Method Using Image Recognition Code for Glucose Monitoring Systems

 I-SENS, INC., 2022